aaleccoder/taulechat/README.md

     *   OpenRouter

 ## Roadmap
+*   **Image Generation:** Add support for image generation models(you can pick a model but the image wont get rendered back).
 *   **UI/UX Enhancements:** Continuously improve the user interface and experience.
 *   **Message Branching:** Create and manage different conversation branches.
 *   **Local LLM Support:** Support for running local LLMs (pending hardware availability for testing that i do not have right now).